Updated 4th August 2025

 Remove the cakes from the oven and leave to cool for about 10 minutes, before turning them out upside down onto a cooling rack.
 I placed baking paper on the rack to prevent the cakes getting lines on them.

 Once they’re cold it’s really easy to assemble the cake.
 Simply pick out the cake you think would look best on top and then place the other one upside down onto a nice serving plate.
-Spread the jam over the base of the cake and then place the other cake on top.
+Spread the jam over the base of the cake and then place the other cake layer on the top.

 Sprinkle caster sugar over the top.